X-ray Raman scattering: Similarity to X-ray absorption

 the dynamic structure factor is proportional to the X-ray absorption spectrum.
 The main difference is that while the polarization vector of light couples to momentum of the absorbing electron in XAS, in XRS the momentum of the incident photon couples to the charge of the electron.
 Because of this, the momentum transfer of XRS plays the role of photon polarization of XAS.

+Applications

+Electron orbital imaging utilizes the technique of X-ray Raman scattering to produce images of electron (or hole) orbitals.